-Service Design Project exploring S.E.N.D provisions in Newcastle & Gateshead
+Service Design Project exploring Special Educational Needs and Disability provision in Newcastle & Gateshead

 In 2016 Roots & Wings was commissioned to produce a service design report looking at how young people with special educational needs and disabilities (SEND) can be better supported when preparing for adulthood, with a focus specifically on the areas of Independent Living and Inclusion in Society.